atdd-bdd/GherkinExecutorKotlin/README.md

 `Feature` are combined into the name of the feature.
 Let's assume that you are using the translator with Kotlin (language suffix .kt)
 The operation is the same, the output code depends on the language.

+To translate this file, you can pass it as a parameter to the `Translate` main method.
+Alternatively you can add it to the Configuration list of feature files.

 The single step in the `Scenario` ("Convert F to C ") is passed a list of objects of `TemperatureComparison`.
 A unit test file with the name `Feature_Examples.kt` (with language appropriate suffix) is created in a directory with the same name.